sdclibbery/tradr/README.md

 x Bot for reporting open orders x Bots for making simple, single transactions x Pull out common functions: dp2 etc parsing product into base/quote etc !
 These should live in exchange: shouldnt be dp2, should be formatBase, formatQuote etc
+* GDAX waitForPriceChange should only report price *changes*, not just every filled order
+* Use getProductTicker to get current latest price instead of waitForPriceChange - use for stoploss trackers
 * Get rounding values from the product info, dont hardcode
 * Bots for making simple transactions with exit orders
-* GDAX waitForPriceChange should only report price *changes*, not just every filled order
 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??
 * Make a bot that transacts whenever 2 moving averages cross